szad670401/HyperLPR/README.md

 ### Linux/Mac Compiling the Demo

-- You need to complete the compilation action of the previous step，And ensure that the compilation is successful and the compiled file is placed in the root directory: **build/linux/install/hyperlpr3**
+- You need to complete the previous compilation step and ensure it's successful.
+The compiled files will be located in the root directory: **build/linux/install/hyperlpr3**.
+You will need to manually copy them to the current directory.
 - Go to the **Prj-Linux** folder
 ```bash
 # go to Prj-linux